-This section aims to enable the implementation of the Land Use Plan by providing specific regulations regarding the allowable uses of land under the purview of this Plan.
-These regulations are forwarded to preserve the characteristics of the various land use zones proposed while resolving compatibility issues of the various activities.
+The aim of this section is to enable the implementation of the Land Use Plan by providing specific regulations regarding the allowable uses of land under the purview of this Plan.
+These regulations are forwarded to preserve the characteristics of the various land use zones proposed, while resolving compatibility issues of the various activities.
 It is expected that the zoning regulations will promote and protect public health, safety, convenience, general welfare and the natural environment of the planning area.